allthingslinux/code-of-conduct/README.md

 ## Section 1.
 Essentials
 ### 1.1.
 Appropriate Conduct and SFW Policy
 This is a Safe for Work (SFW) environment, which strictly prohibits Not Safe for Work (NSFW) content and discussions.
 NSFW usually refers to sexually explicit content, however the definition is expanding to include a broader range of sensitive topics over time.
-Although Discord allows servers to create designated NSFW channels, it's worth noting that this server doesn’t offer such channels.
+Although Discord allows servers to create designated NSFW channels, this server doesn’t offer such channels.

 1.1.a - Do not share, portray, or discuss NSFW (or otherwise inappropriate) topics in the server or in your profile.
 This includes, but not limited to:
 * Messages and media within the server, including emojis and stickers
-* Anything portrayed on your profile (i.e “About Me”, banner, and profile picture)
+* Anything portrayed on your profile (i.e About Me, profile picture, banner, status, and guild tag)

 1.1.b - Do not share media depicting, glorifying, or promoting gore, excessive violence, animal abuse, suicide, or self-harm.
 Excessive violence, for the puposes of this CoC, is defined as content that includes but is not limited to:
 * Real-life imagery, including gore, severe injury or death.